IvanArkhipov1999/Martos/examples/rust-examples/risc-v-esp32-c6/time-sync/README.md

 - **CPU Usage**: Synchronization processing is lightweight
 - **Network Traffic**: Minimal ESP-NOW traffic (few bytes per sync cycle)
 - **Power Consumption**: ESP-NOW is power-efficient for IoT applications

+## Cross-Platform Compatibility

+This example is designed to work seamlessly between ESP32 (Xtensa) and ESP32-C6 (RISC-V) platforms:

+- **ESP-NOW Compatibility**: ESP-NOW works between different ESP chipset architectures
+- **Shared Protocol**: Both platforms use the same synchronization message format
+- **Automatic Detection**: The system automatically detects and adapts to the target platform
+- **Unified API**: Same Martos API works on both platforms

+### Testing Cross-Platform Synchronization

+1. Flash ESP32 example to an ESP32 device
+2. Flash ESP32-C6 example to an ESP32-C6 device
+3. Both devices will automatically discover and synchronize with each other
+4. Monitor both serial outputs to see synchronization progress

 ## Future Enhancements